kylerchin/adorabot/README.md

 Here are the features that help it be fault tolerent:
 - Sharding: This allows for the incoming commands from servers to be split across multiple cores or computers.
 The sharding application, `app.ts`, creates multiple bots, which are hosted inside `app.ts`.
 - Scylla DB: Syclla Database basically a faster version of cassandra.
 It is backwards compatible, so that's why you'll see the bot access the database using the driver `cassandra-driver`.
 It can replicate it's data across multiple machines and is designed for redundancy.

+You need to install scylla db, you can add as many nodes to scale as you want, and change the contact name and username and password in config.json.
+The bot will automagically make a keyspace called `adoramoderation` and 2 tables to store the guilds subscribed to autoban and the list of bans.

 Things that need to be added to maintain this:
 - Sharding needs to be upgraded to multi-host sharding.
 This means multiple computers in different locations should be able to host the bot.